-Investigating the extent to which varying consumption of trait guilds relates to environmental drivers and climate states requires access to disaggregated diet data (i.e. prey from each individual predator) sampled consistently over time and space.
-An additional data need is that of consistent reporting of more informative metrics than frequency of occurrence, such as contribution to diets based on numerical abundance and biomass of prey consumed.
-It may be that the productivity of preyindividual species productivity alternates and shifts across environmental gradients and inter-annual cycles, whilst that of trait guilds may be more stable and offer predictive insights (e.g., the productivity of offshore mesopelagics and coastal to offshore epipelagics in relation to environmental shifts).
-Additionally a limitation of this study and recommendation of future work is to formally test tThe extent to which species taxonomic, phylogenetic and trait information explains variation in diet composition needs to be formally tested.
+Investigating the extent to which varying consumption of trait guilds relates to environmental drivers and climate states will require further access to disaggregated diet data (i.e. prey from each individual predator) sampled consistently over time and space.
+Additionally a limitation of this study and recommendation of future work is to formally test the extent to which species taxonomic, phylogenetic and trait information explains variation in diet composition.
 In applying traits to analysing ecological interactions, it will be important to quantify the extent to which traits recur across unrelated taxa (i.e. phylogenetically conserved or not) (Ives & Helmus, 2011).
 Trait and phylogenetic information are likely not completely redundant and ideally should both be accounted for in modelling frameworks (Ovaskainen et al., 2017), as both provide different and useful information in characterising trophic interactions between albacore and their prey.

-This review also highlights how variable the sampling of albacore tuna diets has been in space and time, with long gaps between studies ranging from a few years to over fifty years apart depending on ocean basin.
+This meta-analysis also highlights variable sampling of albacore tuna diets in space and time, with long gaps between studies ranging from a few years to over fifty years apart depending on ocean basin.
 Historically, the North Pacific and Atlantic basins were the most studied and taxonomically diverse regions for albacore diet composition, with over 100 species of prey identified in each region, particularly in the productive upwelling system of the Northeast Pacific where most samples were taken in this basin (from 1942 to 2010).
-In contrast, Pethybridge et al. (2018) found decreased dietary diversity in the productive upwelling regions of the Southeast Pacific (from 2000 to 2015) and for which aggregate diet data for albacore were not available for this meta-analysis.
+In contrast, Pethybridge et al. (2018) found decreased dietary diversity in the productive upwelling regions of the Southeast Pacific (from 2000 to 2015) and for which diet data for albacore were not available for this meta-analysis.
 Additionally, sampled locations tended to be aggregated within biogeographic provinces of an ocean basin, such as the California Current System for the North Pacific and North Atlantic Drift for the North Atlantic.
 In most studies examined in this meta-analysis, samples were concentrated in either frontal, upwelling or offshore gyre zones, thus likely more indicative of regional-scale rather than basin-scale processes.
-We note that published or open-access historical data were sparse for the South Pacific, South Atlantic and Indian Oceans, where we expect the taxonomic and trait biodiversity of prey consumed could be just as large as in the North Pacific.
+We note that published or open-access historical data were sparse for the South Pacific, South Atlantic and Indian Oceans, where we expect the taxonomic and trait biodiversity of prey consumed could be larger than currently identified.